 Is the Philip Morris Dividend Safe & Will It Grow?

 It has been a while since I completed a Philip Morris dividend stock analysis.
-For many years, Philip Morris International (PMI) held the second largest position in my dividend growth stock portfolio.

 I don’t smoke.
 And I do not like being around people who do.
 That’s just my personal preference.

 On the other hand, smoking is not against the law.
 So if people want to smoke, that is fine with me as long as I’m not around them when they are doing so.

 As a result, I won’t let my social convictions influence my investing decisions.
 In short, I’m not a socially conscious investor.

 I follow the cash in the form of dividends regardless of what type of business a company operates.
 And from my perspective, the Philip Morris stock dividend must stand on its own merits.

 If you feel differently, that’s okay.
 I respect your opinion.

 With that editorial comment out of the way, let’s get on with today’s Philip Morris dividend stock analysis.
 Before we conclude, I’ll give you a bit of my history with this investment.

 Looking for something a little different?
 Then check out my library of nearly 100 dividend stock articles.
 I’m sure you can find something of interest.
 Maybe a few good dividend stocks or investing ideas to improve your finances.

 Affiliate Link Disclosure: I may get paid commissions (at no cost to you) for purchases made through links in this post.